The role of Ahadith in our lives

 (Nairobi, Kenya)

-As we bask in the glory of the presence of a religion with abundant guidance and comprehensible principles for all generations, we must acknowledge the powerful role that the ahadith of our Aimmah (AS) plays in showing us the light and giving us solace in an era where little looks hopeful.
+As we bask in the glory of the presence of religion with abundant guidance and comprehensible principles for all generations, we must acknowledge the powerful role that the ahadith of our Aimmah (AS) plays in showing us the light and giving us solace in an era where little looks hopeful.
 So when an aimmah tells us “Beware, do not backbite.
 Refrain from backbiting for it is worse than adultery,” we are indirectly being told that if adultery is that bad, gossiping is worse.
 We are constantly reminded that our deeds are accountable.
 How much we derive from the strengths of such traditions remains to be seen.
-In giving our lives added meaning, and in discouraging the association of religious with endless worship, another tradition comes to the aid, “Anyone who strives to earn a livelihood of his family gets thawaab of engaging in Jihaad in the way of Allah (SWT)”.
+In giving our lives added meaning, and in discouraging the association of religion with endless worship, another tradition comes to the aid, “Anyone who strives to earn a livelihood of his family gets thawaab of engaging in Jihaad in the way of Allah (SWT)”.
 This is another of those traditions that uses similes of association in trying to convey to us the message or significance of an action.
-It tells us that religion recognizes your social responsibility and in fact incorporates it to the extent that it allocates good deeds against it.
+It tells us that religion recognizes your social responsibility and incorporates it to the extent that it allocates good deeds against it.
 How much we reap from this tradition is yet questionable as we reduce the “thawaab” terminology to an absolute redundancy.
-Yet another of those gems comes to play in our mundane living we are told that “If a person fasts during days and worships during nights but he harasses his neighbors, he will go to hell”.
-Islam involves itself in our domestic living and invigorates goodness in us unlike the contemporary world whose only subject of discussion now pertains to sex and sexual preferences.
-And yet to we ever pay homage to these highly meaningful traditions that actually illuminate our paths each day of our lives?
+Yet another of those gems comes into play in our mundane living we are told that “If a person fasts during days and worships during nights but he harasses his neighbours, he will go to hell”.
+Islam involves itself in our domestic living and invigorates goodness in us, unlike the contemporary world whose only subject of discussion now pertains to sex and sexual preferences.
+And yet to we ever pay homage to these highly meaningful traditions that illuminate our paths each day of our lives?
 That, in short, is the role that these traditions must play in our societies and that is the role that our leaders and preachers, our parents and scholars must jointly exhibit and adhere to.

 Share Button